Prefontaine and Running Legends

 Prefontaine's profound effect was evident off the track.
 He volunteered his time at a local junior high school and at the Oregon State Penitentiary, where he began a running club for the inmates.
 He was also a vocal advocate for air-quality, petitioning for field-burning bans.

+Pre seemed invincible, and there was a cry from competitors, and mocking from his fans, to try and "stop Pre" — but that was not easily done.
 During his 24-year lifetime, Pre set the bar high for future runners.
 He accumulated eleven U.S. indoor and outdoor track records along with nine sub-4-minute miles.
 Best remembered as a running prodigy, Steve Prefontaine prevailed as a long-distance runner and went on to finish fourth in the 1972 Olympics in Munich, Germany.

 Tragically killed in a car accident in 1975, many people continue to honor him by visiting his memorial "Pre's Rock" located at the site of the crash near the intersection of Birch and Skyline Boulevard in Eugene.
 Note: parking is limited and pedestrians should use caution on this narrow road.
+A new sidewalk and rail has recently been installed to separate visitors from traffic.

 The Steve Prefontaine Memorial Jogging Trail is popular with resident runners and visitors alike.
 Pre's Trail winds through Eugene's Alton Baker Park, located east of the Ferry Street Bridge along paths he used to run.
 Inspired by European running trails, Pre was pursuing the creation of this official trail prior to his death.
 His former UO Coach Bill Bowerman, fellow runners and the Eugene community later fulfilled his dream by spearheading the completion of Eugene's first chip trail.

 The bark-covered trail can be easily accessed from West Alton Baker Park where there is a paved parking lot.
 The trail is also accessible via two footbridges: the Autzen Footbridge or the Knickerbocker Footbridge.
+To maintain the integrity of the trail's running surface, please do not ride bicycles on the path.

-Other tributes to Pre include
+Other tributes to Pre include:

 - Statues of Pre at the Nike headquarters in Beaverton, Oregon